prebid/prebid-server/docs/developers/add-new-bidder.md

 To test user syncs, [save a UID](../endpoints/setuid.md) using the FamilyName of your Usersyncer.
 The next time you use `/openrtb2/auction`, the OpenRTB request sent to your Bidder should have `BidRequest.User.BuyerUID` with the value you saved.
-Note that UIDs are stored in the Cookie, so both requests must be made to the same domain.

 ## Add your Bidder to the Exchange